osmbe/website/README.md

 4. Preview your work with the "preview" tab.

-5. Once you're satisfied with your new post, commit the Markdown file to GitHub (directly to the `master` branch).
+5. Once you're satisfied with your new post, **Propose a new file** and then **Create pull request**.
+You pull request will be checked and the merged to the website is everything is good.

 In a few minutes, your post appears on website!